-Financial sustainability requires a budget that balances.
-This means that the Municipality must ensure that:

-- a) Services are provided at affordable levels; and - b) It is able to recover the costs of service delivery.
+- (a) Financial sustainability requires a budget that balances.
+This means that the Municipality must ensure that: - (i) Services are provided at affordable levels; and - (ii) It is able to recover the costs of service delivery.

-It must be realised that no bailout will be provided if the budget is exceeded or if proper financial management controls are not established.
-Indigent members of the community have the right to have access to at least a minimum level of basic services.
-Therefore, there is a need to subsidise poor households, who are unable to pay for full service costs.
+- (iii)It must be realised that no bailout will be provided if the budget is exceeded or if proper financial management controls are not established. - (iv)Indigent members of the community have the right to have access to at least a minimum level of basic services. - (v) Therefore, there is a need to subsidise poor households, who are unable to pay for full service costs.

-4.3.
-Effective and efficient resource use
+(3) Effective and efficient resource use

-Resources are scarce and must be used in the best possible way to reap the maximum benefit for the community.
-However, there are no mechanisms available to ensure the effective allocation of resources.
-It is therefore important that the community provide the necessary checks and balances.
-They can do this by participating in the budget process.
-Efficiencies in spending and resource allocation will ultimately increase the access of the poor to basic services.
+- (a) Resources are scarce and must be used in the best possible way to reap the maximum benefit for the community. - (b) However, there are no mechanisms available to ensure the effective allocation of resources. - (c) It is therefore important that the community provide the necessary checks and balances. - (d) They can do this by participating in the budget process. - (e) Efficiencies in spending and resource allocation will ultimately increase the access of the poor to basic services.

-4.4.
-Accountability, transparency and good governance
+(4) Accountability, transparency and good governance

-The Municipality must be accountable to the community for the use of its resources.
-Councillors must be able to:

-- a) Justify their expenditure decisions; and - b) Explain why and how the revenue necessary to sustain expenditure, is raised.

-Budgeting and the financial affairs must be open to public scrutiny.
-The community must have greater voice making decisions about how revenue is raised and spent.
-Community participation in budgeting must include those groups in the community who face particular constraints in participating.
-It must also include a capacity-building component to ensure that people understand the prioritisation process (why resources are allocated to one area rather than another).
+- (a) The Municipality must be accountable to the community for the use of its resources.
+Councillors must be able to: - (i) Justify their expenditure decisions; and - (ii) Explain why and how the revenue necessary to sustain expenditure, is raised. - (iii)Budgeting and the financial affairs must be open to public scrutiny. - (iv) The community must have greater voice making decisions about how revenue is raised and spent.
+Community participation in budgeting must include those groups in the community who face particular constraints in participating. - (v) It must also include a capacity-building component to ensure that people understand the prioritisation process (why resources are allocated to one area rather than another).

-4.5.
-Equity and redistribution
+(5) Equity and redistribution

-\Members of the community must be treated equitably with regard to the provision of services.
+(a) Members of the community must be treated equitably with regard to the provision of services.

-4.6.
-Development and investment
+(6) Development and investment

-Meeting basic needs in the context of existing services backlogs will require increased investment in municipal infrastructure.
+(a) Meeting basic needs in the context of existing services backlogs will require increased investment in municipal infrastructure.